yochaigal/cairn/wip/2e/wilderness-exploration.md

 ## Travel Duration

-- Traveling by maintained road incurs no penalties to travel, while trails add one watch.
+Traveling by maintained road incurs no penalties to travel, while trails add one watch.
 Traveling through the wilderness always adds _two_ watches.
-- If the party covers multiple types of terrain, only include penalties for the _most difficult_ terrain.
-- Mounts, guides, and maps can increase the party's travel speed or even overcome a terrain's **Difficulty**.
+Rivers are treated as trails (provided the party has a boat).
+The party only incurs penalties for the _most difficult_ terrain they pass through.
+Mounts, guides, and maps can increase the party's travel speed or even overcome other penalties.

 To determine the distance between two points, combine the **Path** and **Terrain** type penalties.
 For example, if two **points** on the map are connected by a forest road, the total travel distance would be 2 **Watches** (+0 Watches for the road and +2 Watches for the **Tough** terrain).

 ## Wilderness Exploration Cycle